The MISSION of the Phansi Museum is to create in the public, in you, a love and understanding of

 Creative journeys to take you right out of Your Box.

 AND with that journey to develop your own skills and become a qualified participant in this THING that gives us

 Self-esteem and makes us Human.

-The flagship gallery with its wide veranda and roof-deck shaded by a huge magical Natal fig-tree with its tentacle roots, is our space for book- launches, small festivals, outreach projects etc. and coffee.
+The flagship gallery with its wide verandah and roof-deck shaded by a huge magical Natal fig-tree with its tentacle roots is our space for book- launches, small festivals, outreach projects and coffee.

 Music, dance and performance art make the openings memorable.